MendesOliveira/MySQL-SSL/README.md

 openssl genrsa 2048 > ca-key.pem
 ```

-Realizando a criação do certificado, e especulando o venciomento do mesmo a TAG (-days)
+Realizando a criação do certificado, e especulando o vencimento do mesmo a TAG (-days)

 ```
 openssl req -new -x509 -nodes -days 3600 \